 Flow

-The Flow widget shows the number of issues progressing through various stages (corresponding to statuses in Yandex Tracker) over a period of time.
+The Flow widget shows the number of issues moving through different stages (defined by Yandex Tracker statuses) over time.
 You can use a cumulative flow chart to identify processes that boost or hinder team productivity.

 With the Flow widget, you can build a chart and see the number of issues in different statuses distributed across time intervals.